-- (3) Pursuant to Section 14.08.010, applicants may request a pre-application meeting with the community development department and applicable state agencies to discuss proposed development proposals. - (4) Critical areas review shall be classified and processed in the manner delineated in Chapter 14.08 for the underlying development permit or approval being sought.
+- (4) Critical areas review shall be classified and processed in the manner delineated in Chapter 14.08 for the underlying development permit or approval being sought.
 When an applicant submits an application for any development proposal, the application shall indicate whether any critical areas or buffers are located on or within 250 feet of the development.
-If the applicant states there are no known critical areas, the County should review and confirm whether critical areas exist through office and/or site visit.
-If critical areas or buffers are present that may be impacted, the applicant shall be required to complete a critical areas report. - (5) All projects without an underlying development permit that are within, likely to be within, or are adjacent to a critical area whose buffers may overlap the proposed project shall submit a Critical Area Determination Application to the County to determine the necessary level of critical area review.
-The application shall indicate which critical areas or buffers are within 250 feet of the project.
+If the applicant states there are no known critical areas, the County should review and confirm whether critical areas exist through office and/or site visit., and, if If critical areas or buffers are present that maywould be impacted, require the applicant shall be required to complete a critical areas report. - (5) All projects without an underlying development permit shall submit a Critical Area Determination Application to the County to determine the necessary level of critical area review.
 The County will decide if the project is likely to alter one or more critical areas.
-If alteration is likely to occur, the review for actions not subject to an underlying permit or approval shall be classified and processed as either a Limited Administrative Review or Full Administrative Review as defined in Sections 14.10.020 or 14.10.030, at the discretion of the Administrator.
+If alteration is likely to occur, the Critical areas alteration-review for actions not subject to an underlying permit or -approval shall be classified and processed as either a Limited Administrative Review or Full Administrative Review as defined in Sections 14.10.020 or 14.10.030, at the discretion of the Administrator.
 Projects requiring Full Administrative Review with public notice generally include those projects that are not exempt from SEPA review. - (6) When sufficient information is not available to determine whether a critical area exists on a site based on critical area maps, development project files, or publicly available data (e.g. the WDFW PHS data, the National Wetland Inventory (NWI), etc.), or the applicant challenges the decision of the Administrator that a critical area exists on the site, a field investigation or site assessment by a qualified professional may be necessary to confirm the existence, location, and classification of a critical area.
 The cost of a field investigation or site assessment is the responsibility of the applicant. - (7) Any change or alteration to a development action approved by the County under this title shall be processed as a new action; provided that the Administrator may approve minor changes or alterations deemed consistent with the provisions of this title and the findings and conclusions on the original application.

-11.77.040 Exemption, Exceptions, and Allowed Uses
+11.XX77.040 Exemption, Exceptions, and Allowed Uses